 , please call the Mitchell County Inspections Department at 828-688-4771 or email Tommy Winchester, Building Inspector, at firstname.lastname@example.org

 Large bags of ice will be available from the event staff at competitive prices.
 A cart will make regular rounds to distribute ice to vendors.

 See the Food Vendor Application for details on vendor fees and rules.

 Commercial food vendors must provide a Certification of Liability Insurance to be submitted with the application and fee.
 This certificate is not required for non-profit food vendors.

 Preference will be given to non-profit organizations, cooks, and suppliers of farm products from the tri-county area.

-Some foods to consider: corn on the cob, nachos, chili, popcorn, boiled peanuts, breads, salads, desserts, fresh fruit/berries, homemade ice cream, jams & jellies, etc.
+Some foods to consider: corn on the cob, nachos, chili, popcorn, breads, salads, desserts, fresh fruit/berries, homemade ice cream, jams & jellies, etc.

 Festival organizers will seek to approve vendors so that a wide variety of foods will be available to festival attendees, and to minimize duplication of menus except for the BBQ vendors.
-We hope to have four (4) main BBQ vendors participate as in past years.
-There will be no competition or Taster's Choice in 2017, so BBQ and other food sales should be higher.
+There will be no competition or Taster's Choice in 2018, so BBQ and other food sales should be higher.

 Spaces for food vendors are limited, so apply early to nail down your space and the products you want to sell.